-You may think that Central Illinois is landlocked, with no hope of a beach-y escape within a few hour drive (closest examples being South Haven, Michigan or Indiana Dunes).
-We’re here to tell you that Clinton Lake is a lesser-known gem roughly 45 minutes away from C-U, and with many glimmers of what it would feel like to be on a real beach, too.
+You may think that Central Illinois is landlocked, with no hope of a beach-y escape within a few-hour drive (closest examples being South Haven, Mich., or Indiana Dunes).
+We’re here to tell you that Clinton Lake is a lesser-known gem roughly 45 minutes from C-U, and with many glimmers of what it would feel like to be on a real beach.

 And beyond the actual beach itself, there’s much to enjoy about Clinton Lake when you visit with your family.
 We think you’ll be surprised by this pretty spectacular Illinois Department of Natural Resources State Recreation Area.

 You can choose if you make a trip to Clinton a short day trip, a full day or a complete camping experience.
-We’ll break the different things you can do at Clinton Lake down for you so you can best plan the trip that will work best for your family.
-There is no admission fee just to get into the recreation area, but you will pay for camping and beach access, among other activities that may be there.
+We’ll break down the different things you can do at Clinton Lake so you can make the best plan for your family.
+There is no admission fee just to get into the recreation area, but you will pay for camping and beach access, among other activities.

-Must Know Info: Open Memorial Day through Labor Day. $2 per person.
+Must Know Info: Open Memorial Day through Labor Day, 10 a.m.-7 p.m. $2 per person.
 No credit cards accepted at the beach (tip: you can pay with credit at the Boondocks restaurant and show receipt to enter).

 The most obvious reason you may be heading to Clinton Lake is because you heard there was a beach you could swim at!
-The answer is yes, there IS a beach.
+Yes, there is a beach.
 It is a man-made lake built for the purpose of cooling the nuclear power plant in Clinton.
-This means it’s always warm… some days, it is TOO warm, if it’s hot outside that is!
+This means it’s always warm; some days, it is too warm, if it’s hot outside that is!

-You can bring your own food in coolers if you wish (no glass allowed, no alcohol allowed) or you can leave the beach area to eat and re-enter before they close at 7pm.
-People definitely bring tents, chairs, blankets, and all the usual “beach” gear you might expect here.
-Water shoes are recommended because this is *not* a soft white sand type of beach and there are a lot of rocks around.
+You can bring your own food in coolers if you wish (no glass allowed, no alcohol allowed) or you can leave the beach area to eat and re-enter before closing at 7 p.m.
+People definitely bring tents, chairs, blankets, and all the usual “beach” gear you might expect.
+Water shoes are recommended because this is not a soft white sand type of beach and there are a lot of rocks around.
 Also, no lifeguards are on duty, so remain in the (shallow) buoyed area to play.

 Fishing is one of our favorite activities outdoors in Central Illinois.
-(Get our whole guide to fishing right here.)
 Clinton Lake offers tons of options around the lake to fish.
 Of course, if you’re out on a boat, you can drop your line in the water.

-Must Know Info: Clinton Lake is No Wake for all boats from 1/2 hour after sunset to 1/2 hour before sunrise.
+Must Know Info: Clinton Lake is No Wake for all boats from a half-hour after sunset to a half-hour before sunrise.
 There are six public boat ramps and one canoe launch at the lake.
-Clinton Lake is a DNR (Department of Natural Resources) area and all DNR boat ramps are equipped with wheelchair accessible docks.
+Clinton Lake is a Department of Natural Resources area and all DNR boat ramps are equipped with wheelchair accessible docks.

-We know that boating is a draw for some, but not all.
+We know that boating is a draw for some but not all.
 If it happens to be your thing, or you’re traveling to the area and bringing watercraft with you, Clinton Lake is one of the larger lakes you’ll find in East Central Illinois.
-There are a number of boat launch ramps located around the lake, and you’ll see people with boats of all kinds along with people tubing, water skiing, jet skiing and just hanging out on the lake having a good time.
+There are many boat launch ramps located around the lake, and you’ll see people with boats of all kinds along with people tubing, water skiing, jet skiing and just hanging out on the lake having a good time.
 Don’t have a boat of your own?
-You can rent one through Barefoot Cove Marina (including kayaks, too!)
-Want to take up sailing as a hobby?
+You can rent one through Barefoot Cove Marina (including kayaks) Want to take up sailing as a hobby?
 You can connect with the Clinton Lake Sailing Association to learn how, right here in Central Illinois.

 Camping at Clinton Lake

 Must Know Info: There are over 200 campsites with varying amenities to choose from at Clinton Lake, making it a popular spot to camp in Central Illinois.
 Camping loops H, I, J and K are alcohol free.
-Two night (Fri/Sat) minimum stay is required during Memorial Day, Independence Day (when July 4th falls on a Fri/Sat/Sun/Mon) and Labor Day weekends.
+Two-night (Friday-Saturday) minimum stay is required during Memorial Day, Independence Day (when July 4 falls on a Friday, Saturday, Sunday or Monday) and Labor Day weekends.
 There is a fee increase during those holiday weekends.
 You can get the fee schedule and book online here.